MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-integration.md

 # Automate bot creation with CLU integration

-Cognitive language understanding (CLU) model integration with Power Virtual Agents lets users import Azure CLU models directly into PVA.
+Cognitive language understanding (CLU) model integration lets users import Azure CLU models directly into PVA bots.
 For bots created with this capability, bot creators can now access existing CLU model intents and entities without having to directly access the model in [Azure Language Studio](https://aka.ms/languageStudio).
-Azure Language Studio is a cloud-based service from Azure Cognitive Service for Language, providing natural language processing (NLP) features for understanding and analyzing conversational text.
+Azure Language Studio is a cloud-based service from Azure Cognitive Service for Language, providing users with natural language processing (NLP) features for analyzing conversational text.
 For more information, see [Conversational Language Understanding](https://learn.microsoft.com/azure/cognitive-services/language-service/conversational-language-understanding/overview).

-With this new capability, PVA users can import CLU models directly into the PVA authoring canvas.
+With this new capability, PVA users can now import CLU models directly into the PVA authoring canvas.
 Entities imported from the CLU model appear in PVA on the Entities page.
-Then, bot creators can add new question nodes in a PVA topic and select available entities and intents from the imported CLU model.
+Bot creators can add new question nodes in a PVA topic and select available entities and intents from the imported CLU model.
 CLU entities are bound to equivalent PVA objects.
-For each entity, users can specify the name, the datatype, and the JSON structure of a custom datatype, if required.
+Users specify the name, the datatype, and the JSON structure of a custom datatype, if necessary for each entity.

 > [!NOTE]
 > For existing bots that you want to take advantage of CLU integration, you'll need to import the bot into PVA (unless it’s been previously created in PVA), then manually or bulk update the bot’s trigger phrases to bind each topic to a corresponding CLU intent.